chrisosaurus/plot/README.md

 planned work
 ------------
-The initial plan was to try to define a very minimal core language (in c) and implement the rest in plot itself.

-Now the current plan is to aim for r5rs compliance.
+The current plan is to aim for r5rs compliance with an eye towards r7rs-small.

 dependencies
 ------------